MrSach/Nested_m3u_playlist_tool/README.md

 This program remains a work in progress and I have attempted to rewrite this multiple times over the years.
 Perhaps one day I may actually build enough of it to be satisfied?
 We'll wait and see for now...

+Note that this program was developed using an IDE, namely Code::Blocks.